nedd-ludd/whanpia-alerts-layers/README.md

 # AWS Lambda Layers for Whanpia - Call & Message Alert Service

-This repo is the contents of the packaged Lambda Layer code for [whanpia-alerts](https://github.com/nedd-ludd/whanpia-alerts/).
+This repo contains Python packages in Lambda Layer required for [whanpia-alerts](https://github.com/nedd-ludd/whanpia-alerts/).

-The following Python packages are included:
+The following are included:

 - boto3
 - telnyx
 - six

-In order to upload as an AWS Lambda Layer, the "python" directory and contents must be compressed as a .zip file.
+In order to upload as an AWS Lambda Layer, the "python" directory and contents must be compressed as a .zip file prior to uploading.

 ## Misc Information